WordPress/gutenberg/packages/block-editor/README.md

 <a name="MultiSelectScrollIntoView" href="#MultiSelectScrollIntoView">#</a> **MultiSelectScrollIntoView**

 Scrolls the multi block selection end into view if not in view already.
+This is important to do after selection by keyboard.

 <a name="NavigableToolbar" href="#NavigableToolbar">#</a> **NavigableToolbar**